We are what we eat.

 Leafy greens are rich in nutrients that fend off burnout and cognitive decline, such as vitamin E, carotenoids, and flavonoids.

-A further advantage is that they are a fantastic source of folate, a natural form of vitamin B9 that is crucial for the production of red blood cells.
+A further advantage is that they are a fantastic source of folate, a natural form of vitamin B9 crucial for producing red blood cells.

-Increasing folate status has positive effects on our cognitive function and is a crucial cofactor in the production of neurotransmitters, whereas folate deficiency may be the cause of some neurological conditions.
+Increasing folate status has positive effects on cognitive function and is a crucial cofactor in the production of neurotransmitters, whereas folate deficiency may cause some neurological conditions.

 Greens like spinach, Swiss chard, and dandelion greens are also high in folate.